Oporto Tramways No. 273

 Current status

 Restored in operational condition.
-Commissioned for service as part of the operational fleet during the current season.
+Commissioned for service as part of the operational fleet during the current season but has been experiencing problems tripping out the traction supply, resulting in its temporary suspension pending investigations..

 Date started operating at Crich